Greetings, Authors & Illustrators & Various Book-Makers!

 The standards for BFL-approved books are unique, as we approach topics through a progressive, intersectional, and destigmatizing lens.

-Check to see if your work aligns with the radically progressive BFL statement of values.
+I ask that you see if your work aligns with the radically progressive BFL statement of values before we waste each other’s time, but no one ever bothers clicking that.

 Is your book engaging for kids under age 7?